+IX.
 Dress Code:

-Approved WCC, Dothan Uniforms (white lab coat with collar, Grey's Anatomy scrubs/Brilliance, and white clinical shoes) and identification badges are to be worn for all learning lab, clinical rotations and lectures or library activity on non-clinical days.
+Approved WCC, Dothan Uniforms (white lab coat, Cherokee grape scrubs, and white clinical shoes) and identification badges are to be worn for all learning lab, clinical rotations and lectures or library activity on non-clinical days.
 If a student is out of uniform or does not have the identification badge, they will be sent home, and required to make-up the clinical time at a later date.